 - There is a significant association between one’s ability to control their Twitter feed and how one feels about Twitter when using it.

-- Gender influences the experiences one has on Twitter: Twitter can be a toxic place for women.
+- Twitter can be a toxic place for women.

-- Twitter isn’t all that toxic.
+- But Twitter isn’t all that toxic.
 The experience varies.